Thomas Némouthé

-Thomas Némouthé (born 16 January 2001) is a professional footballer who plays as a midfielder for Championnat National 2 club Créteil.
+Thomas Christian Némouthé (born 16 January 2001) is a professional footballer who plays as a midfielder for Championnat National 2 club FC 93.
 Born in metropolitan France, he plays for the French Guiana national team.

 Club career

 Némouthé made his professional debut for Paris FC in a 1–0 Coupe de France win over Le Havre on 19 January 2021.
 He would make one further cup appearance for the club before signing for Créteil on a free transfer at the end of the season.

 International career

 Némouthé made his debut for French Guiana in a 3–1 friendly win over Suriname on 22 May 2022.